 Drug and Alcohol educational materials are available to students and employees.
 Wayne County Schools Career Center is the first Adult Education center to participate in the Drug Free Clubs of America program.
+In FY 21, we established our own in house WCSCC Drug Free Program.
 Students have the opportunity to drug test to voluntarily qualify for the program then are subject to random testing throughout their training program.
-Students that are part of the Drug Free Clubs of America program receive incentives for their participation and are moved to the top for all placement related opportunities.
+Students that are part of the WCSCC Drug Free Club program receive incentives for their participation and are moved to the top for all placement related opportunities.
 Any student or staff requiring additional resources will be referred to STEPS and or Ana-azo, alcohol and drug counseling and rehabilitation agencies.